 '''

 /usr/local/jamaica/bin/jamaicabuilder

 -target=linux-x86_64

 -classpath=classes:extLib.jar

 -heapSize=32M

 -Xlibraries+=extLibs

 -XdefineProperty=window.size=800x600

-Application
+-main=Application

+-@Application.opt

 '''

 Note that some options take arguments that contain the equals sign.
 For example, the argument to XdefineProperty is of the form property=value.
 As shown in the example, the entire argument should be placed in the value attribute literally.
 Ant pattern sets and related container structures are currently not supported by the Jamaica Ant tasks.